Methods of Data Analysis I

 “Methods”, “Data”, “Analysis”—we consider such loaded words in this course!
 What is data?
 What does it mean to do analysis?
 And what methods?
 The very core of statistical sciences!

-This course develops in students an appreciation for how our world becomes data, what to do in the face of overwhelming options, and how to do all this in a way that provides value to others.
+This course develops in students an appreciation for how our world becomes data, what to do in the face of overwhelming options for the analysis of that data, and how to do all this in a way that provides value to others.
+In addition, by the end of the course, students should be able to understand the mathematical aspects of linear regression and inference for regression models.

 FAQ